khalid-hussain/theprophetswudu/chap3-nullifiers-of-wudu.md

 The author of _Awn al-Maʿbūd_ (1/69) says regarding her !p[her] saying, _he
-kissed me and did not make wuḍū_, “It contains a proof that touching a woman does not break the _wuḍū_ as kissing is part of touching and the Prophet !pbuh did not make _wuḍū_ (before praying).
+kissed me and did not make wuḍū_, “It contains a proof that touching a woman does not break the _wuḍū_ as kissing is part of touching and the Prophet BPBUH did not make _wuḍū_ (before praying).
 And this (that touching a woman even with desire doesn't break the _wuḍū_) is the saying of ʿAlī, Ibn ʿAbbās, ʿAṭāʾ bin Ṭāwūs, Abū Ḥanīfah, and Sufyān al-Thawrī.
 And this _ḥadīth_ is (by itself)